dani8439/slice-nyc/mvp-notes.md

 To do:
 Update seed data to add more pies to restaurants for this to work?

+- Emmy Squared